In Denton, 67 properties — or about 2,411 units — are classified as affordable housing, but some city officials say more is needed.

 “You see people building houses,” Watts said.
 “Apartments are being built.
 Those are filling up.
 Are there affordable places out there?
 Yes.”

-The city of Denton could not immediately provide figures on how many apartments are considered affordable housing are in Denton, including student apartments designed to accommodate the University of North Texas and Texas Woman’s University.
+The city of Denton could not immediately provide figures on how many apartments are considered affordable housing in Denton, including student apartments designed to accommodate the University of North Texas and Texas Woman’s University.